fernnbr/push-and-switch/README.md

 You malloc (borrow it), you use it, and then you absolutely must free it (return it) when you're done.

 Forget to free?
-That's a memory leak—like borrowing cars and never returning them until you have 500 cars in your driveway and no one will lend you anything anymore.
+That's a memory leak.
+Like borrowing cars and never returning them until you have 500 cars in your driveway and no one will lend you anything anymore.
 Valgrind is that friend who keeps receipts and will 100% call you out on every unreturned car.

 # Now stop reading and start sorting!